We're So Excited to Have Kettlebell Kings Guest Posting on Knocked-Up Fitness with Tips for Selecting Kettlebells

-Of course it’s difficult to chose, with so many variables to consider.
+Of course, it’s difficult to choose with so many variables to consider.
 Injuries, experience, current fitness level, etc.

-In most kettlebell training styles 8 kilogram (about 17 lbs) and 12 kilogram (about 25 lbs) are the classic starting weights.
-Usually, especially for two hand movements, the 12 kilo size bells are a great novice challenge.
+In most kettlebell training styles 8 kilograms (about 17 lbs) and 12 kilograms (about 25 lbs) are the classic starting weights.
+Usually, especially for two-hand movements, the 12-kilo size bells are a great novice challenge.

-If you have some kettlebell or weight resistance experience then the 16 kilogram (about 35 lbs) is a standard starting point.
+If you have some kettlebell or weight resistance experience then the 16 kilograms (about 35 lbs) is a standard starting point.

 A good guide to also help determine a proper weight is by possible rep ranges you will routinely perform.
 Most coaches use a classic guideline of: